Skip to main content

 11. Conducting, organizing, or participating in any activity involving games of chance or gambling except as permitted by law.

 12. Violation of local, state and federal law, on or off campus, is prohibited.
-Violations will be adjudicated through the university student conduct system at the discretion of the Vice President of Student Engagement and Success or his/her designee.
+Violations will be adjudicated through the university student conduct system at the discretion of the Vice President for Student Affairs and Enrollment Management or his/her designee.

 Personal Safety